Breaking Free from the North East Bubble: A Journey Towards Freedom

 “It’s good to dream, but at some point, you have to get serious.”

 While realism can be valuable, it crosses a line when it becomes synonymous with pessimism or restriction.
 At that point, it morphs into a barrier.
-Especially when your goal is to live a little differently—not recklessly, but with intention.
+Especially when your goal is to live a little differently.

 In my skydiving office job, the contrast is striking.
 I work there for just one day a week, and the environment is radically different.
 Here, people understand the drive to live fully.
 I’m surrounded by individuals who chase experience, challenge, and freedom.
 My ideas aren't viewed as strange; they’re simply part of the dialogue.
 But then I return to the bubble for four days each week, and the shift in energy is palpable.